sirbread/termegle/demo.md

 # run this command to log into the ssh server so you can demo!
-## ssh -p 6767 termegle.sirbread.dev
+## in your terminal, run "sh -p 6767 termegle.sirbread.dev"